scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 experimental paradigm, and a parcellation of the brain.
 After running the JDE algorithm, the outputs will consist of HRF functions per parcel, BOLD effect maps per experimental condition, and posterior probability maps (PPMs) per condition.
-In the next section, we will describe in more detail these elements and how to use PyHRF.
+In the next section, we will describe in more details these elements and how to use PyHRF.

 .. figure:: figures/pyhrf4bold.pdf